MarketMakerLite/TDA/README.md

 ### Get-Orders
 This code returns all orders from an account, the result can then be filtered for specific orders as needed.
 There's an included option for returning a dictionary or Dataframe response.

+### Orders
+A collection of code to place orders through the API.